MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/apns-setup.md

 Download the key file.
 ![apple-dev-center-confirm-auth-key](images/ios-confirm-auth-key-apple-portal.png)

-4. Open your key file with a text editor and extract the authentication token it contains.
+4. Open your key file with a text editor and copy the authentication token it contains.
 ![auth-key-file](images/ios-auth-key-file.png)
-Paste this token to the Mobile Center push settings **Authentication Token** field.
-Click the **Done** button from the Mobile Center push settings page to complete this configuration.
+On the Mobile Center push settings, paste this token to the **Authentication Token** field then click **Done** to complete this configuration.